 The structure of this crystalline substance is the key to mica’s thin peeling characteristic.

 Mica has a structure that connects a sheet-like frame layer formed by a chemically-strong covalent bond with a K-ion layer using a relatively-weak ion bond.
 Therefore, it can be peeled apart thinly as a sheet form.

 What is an advantage of mica’s thin peeling characteristics?

 Top view of pulverized mica

 Microscopic sectional image of mica paper

-Mineralogically, mica is classified into about six different types depending on the content.
+Mineralogically, mica is classified into about six different types depending on

 Okabe Mica uses two types of mica, muscovite and phlogopite.

 Muscovite in particular has excellent electrical insulation characteristics,

 and is therefore used mainly for electrical insulation products.